 Trentham is a town defined by its historic character and charm, marked by distinctive tree lined streets and brick and timber buildings with wide verandahs.
-It is heavily characterized by its Gold Rush Era past and surrounded by the Wombat State Forest to its east, south and west.
+It is heavily characterised by its Gold Rush Era, forestry and potato growing influences.
 An avenue of honour runs along High Street and Bridge Street forming an attractive entry to the town.